EobardThawne2/BlunderBot/README.md

 The engine utilizes a custom `Blunderbot.nnue` weights file processed natively on the CPU via the `nnue-probe` library.
 - **Input Layer:** The architecture employs a Half-King-Piece (HalfKP) mapping.
 The input vector consists of 41,024 discrete features, representing the relationship between the active King's square and every other piece on the board.
 The model considers the position relative to the side to move.
 - **Hidden Layers:** The network processes these features through highly optimized, densely connected hidden layers using clipped ReLU activations, dynamically calculating non-linear positional heuristics that are mathematically impossible to express in HCE.
 - **Incremental Updates:** Rather than recalculating the entire 41,024-feature input array from scratch at every leaf node, BlunderBot incrementally updates the network's accumulator during `make_move` and `unmake_move` operations.
 A single piece movement only updates the specific neural weights associated with the "from" and "to" squares, allowing NNUE to rival the speed of primitive HCE calculations.
 - **Scale Invariance:** NNUE evaluations inherently encapsulate positional heuristics across all game phases (Opening, Middlegame, Endgame).
 Unlike legacy HCE models that require artificial scaling based on non-pawn material counts, NNUE evaluates endgame theoretical probabilities directly, preventing the structural distortions that arise from arbitrary programmatic phase-shifting.

+### 3.2 Hardware Vectorization
+To maximize the throughput of the neural network during inference, BlunderBot uses Advanced Vector Extensions (AVX2 and AVX-512) where available.
+The integer multiplication and clipped ReLU operations within the hidden layers are executed via SIMD (Single Instruction, Multiple Data) intrinsics, dramatically reducing the cycles per node evaluated during Quiescence Search.

 ---